senaite/senaite.health/README.rst

 an Open Source LIMS for enterprise environments, especially focused to behave with high speed, excellent performance and good stability.

+This software is a derivative work of BikaHealth_ software and comes with the same user interface.

 Installation
 ============